 The church purchased the building in July before applying for “conditional” permission to use it.The facilitator’s report contains details.
 The conditional status is granted only if the applicant can prove the use is not “injurious” to the local residents.
 Many at the 50 people at the latest meeting thought that criteria had not been met.

 Suggestions from the audience about possible changes to the plan included limiting the number of attendees at the location, selling the building, or otherwise adopting policies that would ease the potential for congestion.
 The church later offered responses to several of the suggestions.

 At the meeting, which was covered by KOB television, church representative Jared Sobczak and architect Devin Cannady responded to questions about the size of the church and the number of people who might attend, as well as the range and frequency of activities in an area with limited access roads and parking.
 Continue reading Church location stirs debate→

 A hearing scheduled for Monday, February 12 in the City’s Land Use Hearing Office will allow neighbors of the shopping center now under construction at Coors and Montaño to again state their case that the center — as being built — violates existing agreements and restrictions.

 issues regarding blocked views, a planned drive-thru and increased traffic congestion will be spotlighted, along with contentions that the developer and City officials have not dealt with community concerns correctly.

-Reporter Morgan Aguilar asked Rene’ Horvath, who manages land use issues for WSCONA, about an appeal to the City Planning Department.
-It contends that the center violates limitations intended to protect views and did not properly involve surrounding neighborhoods in the original approval process.
+A special report by KOB News reporter Morgan Aguilar recently highlighted the problems neighbors.
+Rene’ Horvath, who manages land use issues for WSCONA, said the appeal to the City Planning Department contends that the center violates limitations intended to protect views and did not properly involve surrounding neighborhoods in the original approval process.

 Among other concerns, the appeal charges that the Administrative Amendment that approved the North Andalucia development: